 Once they've sorted themselves out, you'll need to pay attention to which dog came out on top.
 Even if your favorite isn't the leader, you'll still need to do your part by putting the other dog first (after you and the other people in your home).
 Feed your dogs in order of rank, by setting the top dog's bowl of food down first.
-Let him out the door first, and don't quibble if he seems to monopolize your affections.
+Let that one out the door first and don't quibble if the pup seems to monopolize your affections.

 06 of 08

 Feed both dogs at the same time of day, but still cater to the alpha dog of the two (or three), by putting its food down first.
 As long as both dogs eat the same the same food, and will finish their meal all at once, there shouldn't be any problems.
 Dogs should always have their own food dish, but a communal water bucket is usually fine.
 It may be necessary to feed the dogs in different areas of the home if: